-The Minister is empowered to give licences, under Section 22 (9)(a) of the Wildlife Act (as amended), to capture or kill humanely, or capture and humanely kill, a protected wild animal of a species specified in the licence for such educational, scientific or other purposes as shall be so specified.
+The Minister is empowered to give licences, under Section 23 & Section 34 of the Wildlife Act (as amended), to capture or kill humanely, or capture and humanely kill, a protected wild animal of a species specified in the licence for such Educational, Scientific or Other Purposes as shall be so specified.

 These applications are considered on their merits in accordance with the Statutory Obligations of the Minister set out in the Wildlife Act, 1976 (as amended).